syncfusion-content/js-api-docs/api/js/ejDropDownList.md

 ### loadOnDemand  `boolean`
 {:#members:loadOnDemand}

-This property is used to dropdownlist popup creation and list generation load on demand.
+The property is used to determine whether the popup list is generated dynamically.

 #### Default Value